TodoApuestas/tipster-tap/README.txt

 == Upgrade Notice ==

-Upgrade to lastest version 2.3.x as soon as posible.
+Upgrade to the last version 3.0 as soon as possible.
 See Changelog section for details

 == Arbitrary section ==